arup-group/elara/CONTRIBUTING.md

 In case of bugs, please provide the full error message, the OS and information about the environment in which the process had been run.
 It is also helpful to include a small (if possible) set of data on which the problem can be recreated - or at the very least, a thorough description of the input data should be included.

+In the case of feature requests, be as specific as possible regarding the purpose and need for the feature.
+When requesting a new handler, or proposing changes to an existing handler, please clearly explain what analytical problems the new functionality will solve and why it is important for your project.
+This helps us to prioritize development tasks and better maintain the code base in the long term.

 ## Contributing Code - Pull Request Process

 1. All new work is done in a branch taken from master, details can be found here:
 [feature branch workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow)
 2. Ensure your work is covered by unit tests to the required percentage level.
 This script [`scripts/code-coverage.sh`](https://github.com/arup-group/elara/blob/master/scripts/code-coverage.sh) will help both in checking that the coverage level is satisfied and investigating places in code that have not been covered by the tests (via an output file `reports/coverage/index.html` which can be viewed in a browser).
+We strongly encourage writing/updating tests for new code.
 3. Provide [docstrings](https://www.python.org/dev/peps/pep-0257/) for new methods.
 4. Perform linting locally using ```flake8 . --max-line-length 120 --count  --show-source --statistics --exclude=scripts,tests```
 5. Add or update dependencies in `requirements.txt` if applicable.